craigbuckler/aframe-demo/presentation.md

 ## 9
-So lets look at the problems for VR.x
+So lets look at the problems for VR

 How many of you own...